 While your floor might be hardwood, you may also have to vacuum your couch, rugs, or carpets.
-In this case, you’ll want to go for a multi-surface device.
+In this case, you’ll want to go for a multi-surface vacuum.
 Thinking ahead might save you money down the road.

 You’ll also want to take into consideration if a staircase needs to be cleaned.
 If so, portability and weight will be key.

 Keep in mind that some vacuums can be convertible, allowing multiple uses.
 Upright vacuums can transform into a canister type, while a stick device can become a handheld vacuum.